-In accordance with the Parent Company's articles of association, 10% of the profit for the year before contribution to KFAS, NLST, Zakat and directors' fees should be transferred to general reserve.
-As the General reserve at the beginning of the year reached 100% of the share capital the Parent Company's board of directors has not proposed to transfer any amount from retained earnings to the general reserve.
+In accordance with the Companies' Law, and the Parent Company's Memorandum of Incorporation and Articles of Association, a maximum of 10% of the profit for the year before contribution to KFAS, NLST, Zakat and directors' fees is required to be transferred to the general reserve.
+Such annual transfers may be discontinued by a resolution of the shareholders' general assembly upon a recommendation by the Board of Directors.
+There are no restrictions on the distribution of this reserve.
+The Parent Company's board of directors has not proposed to transfer any amount from retained earnings to the general reserve.